grzegorzorwat/grzegorzorwat.github.io/_posts/2022-05-23-decorate-command-handlers.md

 }
 ```

-And then invoke it to register all closed implementations (so decorators are filtered out) of `ICommandHandler` with transient scope:
+And then invoke it to register all closed implementations of `ICommandHandler` with transient scope:

 ```c#
 services.AddClosedGenericTypes(typeof(ICommandHandler<>).Assembly,